 And these extra modes are actually pretty dang useful.
 Dough proofing, air frying, and dehydrating foods are all on the table with this versatile model.

 The Older BOV800XL Smart Oven Pro

-This is the 2nd largest in the group, the former “flagship,” and is the older model that I’ve had for years.
-Considering everything that this small appliance does, it’s incredible that it can so easily fit on my countertop.
+This is the second largest in the group, the former “flagship” model, and it is the older version that I’ve had for years.
+Considering everything that this small appliance does, it’s incredible that it also fits so easily on my countertop.

-In terms of how much space it’s going to take up, it’s a little bigger than your average toaster oven.
-It’s 11.2 inches high, 18.5 inches long, and 16.2 inches wide.
+In terms of how much space it’s going to take up, it’s a little bigger than your average toaster oven at 11.2 inches high, 18.5 inches long, and 16.2 inches wide.